Misano MotoGP Motorcycle Tour

 In the morning we will be visiting the Ducati Factory and Museum, to see and hear the exciting red engines of Borgo Panigale.
 Ducati has always represented the unique motorcycle philosophy that fuses Italian genius to contemporary and avant-garde technology.
 They make a damn sexy bike!

-With our eyes and heart full of so much beauty, we get back on the motorcycle to challenge the endless curves of the Tosco-Emiliano Pennine.
-Then it’s time to ride!
-We take on the Raticosa Pass, Futa Pass, and Giogo Pass: 3 of Italy’s most famous motorcycling roads!
+With our eyes and heart full of so much beauty, we take on the Raticosa Pass, Futa Pass, and Muraglione Pass: 3 of Italy’s most famous motorcycling roads…where Ducati often tests the bikes!

-HIGHLIGHTS: Ducati Factory, Raticosa Pass, Futa Pass, Giogo Pass, Marco Simoncelli Museum.
+HIGHLIGHTS: Ducati Factory, Raticosa Pass, Futa Pass, Muraglione Pass, Rimini by night.

-In the afternoon we ride the scenic coastline road from Gabicce to Pesaro.
-Hey, this is not a normal road…it is where Valentino Rossi grew up and learned how to break, lean and open the throttle!
+In the afternoon we ride the scenic coastline road from Pesaro to Gabicce Monte.
+Hey, this is not a normal road…it is where Valentino Rossi grew up and learned how to lean and open the throttle!

 This is it!
 Nothing compares to the excitement of watching MotoGP live!